farhan369/get-uptrend-stocks/nse-trend-stocks/PROJECT_STRUCTURE.md

-# Project Structure - NSE Stock Trading Platform
+# Project Structure - UpwardStocks Platform

 This document outlines the improved folder structure and organization of the codebase for better maintainability and deployment.